Runu Dutta

-Runu Dutta (born 1954) is an Indian politician from West Bengal.
-She is a former member of the West Bengal Legislative Assembly from Raniganj Assembly constituency in Bardhaman district.
-She won the 2016 West Bengal Legislative Assembly election representing the Communist Party of India (Marxist).
+Runu Dutta (born 2 Feburary1954) is an Indian politician from West Bengal.
+He is a former member of the West Bengal Legislative Assembly from Raniganj Assembly constituency in Bardhaman district.
+He won the 2016 West Bengal Legislative Assembly election representing the Communist Party of India (Marxist).

 Early life and education

-Dutta is from Raniganj, Bardhaman district, West Bengal.
-She married late Sunil Dutta.
-She studied Class 12 and passed the higher secondary examinations.
-She later discontinued her studies.
-She is a primary school teacher.
+Dutta is from Raniganj, Bardhaman district, West Bengal and his father was Sunil Dutta.
+He studied Class 12 and passed the higher secondary examinations.
+He later discontinued his studies.
+He is a retired primary school teacher.

 Career

 Dutta won from Raniganj Assembly constituency representing the Communist Party of India (Marxist) in the 2016 West Bengal Legislative Assembly election.
-She polled 74,995 votes and defeated her nearest rival, Bano Nargis of the All India Trinamool Congress, by a margin of 12,385 votes.
-Earlier in the 2011 West Bengal Legislative Assembly election, she contested on CPI (M) ticket but lost to Md.
+He polled 74,995 votes and defeated his nearest rival, Bano Nargis of the All India Trinamool Congress, by a margin of 12,385 votes.
+Earlier in the 2011 West Bengal Legislative Assembly election, he contested on CPI (M) ticket but lost to Md.
 Sohrab Ali of the All India Trinamool Congress by a margin of 1,751 votes.